 Let’s compare this to an Archive Migration tool like Archive Shuttle:

 - After moving your user’s mailbox, enable the user for migration.(automatic if the mailbox was moved with Mailbox Shuttle).

 - Allow Archive Shuttle to move the data to Office 365.
 Archive Shuttle monitors all the processes and automatically retries errored items.

 - Once complete, Archive Shuttle will clean up the shortcuts in the mailbox.

-For a small organization the first option may be a good solution.
+For a small organization, the first option may be a good solution.
 However, this doesn’t scale above 500 users or so (some would argue no more than 100 users).
-But here is the interesting problem, when the Import Service was free one could argue the manual work was worth it for them.
+But here is an interesting problem, when the Import Service was free one could argue the manual work was worth it for them.
 With Microsoft’s prior announcement to charge $8 a GB for the service (this post was taken down and new pricing has not been released yet), that argument is no longer valid.
 Pretty much any migration suite in the business would cost, at face value, less than this.

 Setting aside price for a moment, look at all the things that can go wrong in the migration process.
 If each step isn’t monitored correctly, you could have a real problem.
 An Enterprise Level Tool will keep track of data ownership, identify failures, and provide much of the error correction.

 Regardless of what Microsoft will charge for the import service (whether it goes back to free, or up to $8 a GB) the other costs are quite high.
 Few organizations have the staff to do the migration.
 Plus when you add in the data risk, it just doesn’t scale.